Found us from search engine?

 So make sure to take note of these factors and don’t forget to change your links.

 Do you think that this article is helpful to you?
-What do you think of our newly introduced feature?
+What do you think of our newly introduced feature to check for broken links?
 Share your thoughts with us down below in the comments box, we’d love to hear from you!

 This post was originally written by Joanne and published on April 13, 2016.
 It was most recently updated on Jun 16, 2019

 Generate 5,000 words in under 5 minutes